ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 * `volumes:` : This is optional, but in our case we want the data to be writen in our data folder we made.
 Therefore we define both the internal and external path.
 * `container_name: ` : If you want your container to have a specific name you can define it like this.

+### Environmental variables

 Once our Docker-compose file is ready, we need to make our file with the Environmental variables named `.env`.

 ```env
 MYSQLDB_ROOT_PASSWORD=<your root password>